 24 oz. milk chocolate

-Place the candy corn in a medium bowl and microwave on high for 1 minute, followed by 30-second bursts until the candy is melted.
+Place the pieces of candy corn in a microwave safe medium bowl and microwave on high for 1 minute, followed by 30-second bursts until the candy is melted.
 Stir until creamy.

 Add the peanut butter and stir until completely combined and creamy.
 Microwave 30 seconds longer, if necessary.
-Pour the mixture into a parchment-lined 8x8 baking dish.
+Pour the mixture into a parchment paper - lined 8x8 baking dish.
 Allow to sit for an hour and a half, until it has completely cooled.
 Remove from pan and cut into 2x1-inch pieces using a sharp knife.
 Wipe excess crumbs off of the candy pieces.

 I'm warning you right now, it will be hard not to over-indulge.
 Have people available to share these with!